Alkalinity: Dissolution of carbonate rock

 shows that pH will be related to calcium ion concentration, with lower pH going with higher calcium ion concentration.
 In this case, the higher the pH, the more bicarbonate and carbonate ion there will be, in contrast to the paradoxical situation described above, where one does not have equilibrium with the atmosphere.

-Oceanic alkalinity
+Changes to oceanic alkalinity

+In the ocean, alkalinity is completely dominated by carbonate and bicarbonate plus a small contribution from borate.

+Thus the chemical equation for alkalinity in seawater is: